We hope you enjoy reading this article.

 A DApp is a web app that stores the server-database logic on a blockchain.
 Smart contracts communicate with blockchain to store data that the DApp creates and uses.

-It‘s a browser extension, download it from MetaMask website, where you can get Chrome or Firefox extensions.
+It‘s a browser extension.
+Download it from the MetaMask website, where you get Chrome or Firefox extensions.
 After you have installed the extension, a little icon will appear at the top of your browser.

 Click the icon, accept their terms & conditions, and create your password.
 You will need to save your 12-word private seed because you will use it later.
-At this point, you are connected to the Ethereum mainnet, i.e. main network.
+At this point, you are connected to the Ethereum mainnet, i.e., the main network.

 1. Lightweight Ethereum nodes that you can use for small-scale local testnets.
 An example is ethereumjs-testrpc.
 It’s good to develop and test smart contracts at their early stage.

 2. Heavyweight Ethereum nodes that you use for testing smart contacts at a later stage.
-An example is Ropsten.
+An example is Sepolia Testnet.

 To deploy and run smart contracts on the Ethereum mainnet, you need to spend real Ether.
 However, that‘s impractical when you are just learning how to develop smart contracts, hence these testnet options are very useful.

-In your MetaMask, change your connection to Ropsten by clicking on the mainnet icon.
+In your MetaMask, change your connection to Sepolia by clicking on the mainnet icon.
 This completes your MetaMask setup.

 The app has no server since it’s for demonstration purposes only.
 In a real application of this kind, the following functionalities would require a server: